uwaiseibna2/GAP/README.md

 ## PredictSpecies

 The PredictSpecies function takes the paths to the input files and the identifier of a genomic region to be used for predictions.
-It trains a neural network on the specified genomic region, beginning with the most straightforward architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
-Otherwise, it trains on all architectures and selects the most straightforward architecture with the least cross-validation errors.
+It trains a neural network on the specified genomic region, beginning with the simplest architecture and increasing in complexity, and stops if it identifies an architecture with a cross-validation error of zero.
+Otherwise, it trains on all architectures and selects the most straightforward architecture with minimum cross-validation errors.
 Then, it uses the selected model to predict whether the phenotype of interest is absent (0) or present (1) in each species with unknown status (NA) from the first input file.
 The output of this function is a tab-delimited file named `Predictions.csv` in the `results` folder, which contains species names in the first column and predictions in the second column.

 **Command Structure**